 Due to their training and discipline, countless military veterans have found franchised businesses to be a perfect fit for their skills.
 In fact, one out of every seven franchise businesses are owned and operated by veterans of the U.S. military, according to a recent study from the International Franchise Association (IFA).
-There are over 238,000 veterans and military spouses that have found opportunities in the franchise industry as either employees or franchise owners.
-There are over 6,500 veterans that have become franchise business owners since 2011.
+There are 2.52 million businesses owned by veterans in the United States, according to the U.S. Census Bureau.

 “With prescribed operating systems, franchises are a natural fit for military veterans who are trained to follow standard operating procedures,” Powell added.
 “Besides being coachable and comfortable in a structured environment, veterans offer the ability to make decisions.
 All franchisors seek these qualities in franchise candidates, making veterans an ideal choice.”

 To attract qualified veteran candidates, many franchises offer incentives, such as reduced investment fees, through the VetFran program, an initiative led by the IFA to help veterans transition from the military to the business world.
-Special financing options are also available to military veterans interested in getting started in small business ownership, such as the Patriot Express program offered by the Small Business Administration (SBA).
-This loan program streamlines and expedites loans, and includes additional assistance from the SBA and its partners in obtaining financing.
+Special financing options are also available from the Small Business Administration (SBA) for military veterans interested in getting started in small business ownership.
+These programs streamline and expedite loans and include additional assistance from the SBA and its partners to obtain financing.

 For more information on franchise opportunities with The Entrepreneur’s Source® visit http://www.theentrepreneurssource.com/discovery/